-- When did senior management, including the board or appropriate subcommittees, last consider financial crime issues?
+- When did senior management, the board or appropriate sub-committees last consider financial crime issues?
 What action followed discussions? - How are senior management kept up to date on financial crime issues?
-(This may include receiving reports on the firm's performance in this area as well as ad hoc briefings on individual cases or emerging threats.) - Is there evidence that issues have been escalated where warranted? - What drives the firm's financial crime efforts?
+(This may include receiving reports on the firm's performance in this area as well as ad hoc briefings on individual cases or emerging threats.) - What drives the firm's financial crime efforts?
 What outcomes does it seek to achieve?